PAINT: Parallel-in-time Neural Twins for Dynamical System Reconstruction: Background and related work

-\paragraph{Surrogates models.} A surrogate model, or simply a surrogate \citep{forrester2008engineering}, is a simplified computational model designed to approximate a more intricate, computationally intensive system, such as a high-fidelity simulation or a physical experiment.
+\paragraph{Scalable neural surrogates.} A surrogate model, or simply a surrogate \citep{forrester2008engineering}, is a simplified computational model designed to approximate a more intricate, computationally intensive system, such as a high-fidelity simulation or a physical experiment.
+Modern neural surrogates based on deep neural networks rely heavily on the transformer architecture \citep{vaswani2017attention}.
+They have been successfully scaled from a few thousand \citep{li2022oformer,wu2024transolver,alkin2024upt} to millions of input dimensions \citep{alkin2025ab_upt}.
+Often these architectures are combined with convolutional layers \citep{lecun1989_cnn,kipf2016graphCNN} as learned encoders and decoders \citep{kohl2023benchmarkingARDiff,alkin2025ab_upt}.

-\paragraph{Transformers.} The application of transformers \citep{vaswani2017attention} as surrogate models has recently taken over, building on their established efficacy in diverse scientific domains, including protein folding \citep{jumper_highly_2021,abramson_accurate_2024} and weather forecasting \citep{bi_accurate_2023,bodnar_aurora_2024}.
-These transformer-based neural surrogates are engineered to synthesize information across varying spatial locations and scales by leveraging attention mechanisms \citep{vaswani2017attention}.
-Transformer-based surrogates represent an extension of the neural operator framework \citep{Lu:19, Lu:21, Li:20graph, Li:20,Kovachki:21}, specifically by integrating self-attention, cross-attention, or perceiver blocks \citep{jaegle2021perceiver,jaegle2021perceiverIO}.
-Notable examples of these models include OFormer \citep{li2022transformer}, Transolver \citep{wu2024transolver}, and (AB-)UPT \citep{alkin2024upt,alkin2025ab_upt}.
-They have paved the way for scalable neural surrogate learning, scaling from a few thousand \citep{li2022oformer,wu2024transolver,alkin2024upt} to millions of mesh points \citep{alkin2025ab_upt}.

-\paragraph{Generative modeling of PDEs.} Over the past years, a powerful group of related generative modeling frameworks were introduced around the works of Diffusion \citep{sohl2015diffusion,ho2020ddpm}, Flow Matching \citep{liu2022flow,lipman2022flow} and stochastic interpolants \citep{albergo2022building,albergo2023stochastic,gao2025diffusionmeetsflow}. \\ Generative models were used to model PDEs \citep{sestak2025lamslide,kohl2023benchmarkingARDiff}.
-Some works emphasize the beneficial properties of diffusion models for modeling high frequencies \citep{lippe2023pde_refiner}, leading to more accurate and physically plausible solutions.
-Our work differs, as prior works sample \emph{any} trajectory $p(\bm{x}_{[0,t]})$, while we model $p(\bm{x}_{[0,t]} \mid \bm{m}_{[0,t]})$ and aim to stay on the real trajectory from measurements $\bm{m}_{[0,t]}$ (see Section \ref{sec:PAINT}).
+\paragraph{Generative modeling of PDEs.} Over the past years, a powerful group of related generative modeling frameworks were introduced around the works of Diffusion \citep{sohl2015diffusion,ho2020ddpm}, Flow Matching \citep{liu2022flow,lipman2022flow} and stochastic interpolants \citep{albergo2022building,albergo2023stochastic,gao2025diffusionmeetsflow}.
+These frameworks have set new state-of-the-art results when modeling PDEs \citep{sestak2025lamslide,kohl2023benchmarkingARDiff}.
+Additionally diffusion models seem to possess beneficial properties for modeling high frequencies \citep{lippe2023pde_refiner}, leading to more accurate and physically plausible solutions.